 People use Twitter as a way of consuming news and information.
 It’s live and current, you have access to the latest information and can see what’s trending.

-It’s easier to create impact whereby organic reach on Facebook is dire since their focus changed to promoted posts.
+It’s easier to create an impact whereby organic reach on Facebook is dire since their focus changed to promoted posts.

 Where Facebook helps you connect with old friends who you knew in a different era, Twitter allows you to connect with new ones, often with similar interests, ideas and demographics.